omdbsd/docs/开启google二次验证并为mutt设置app密码.md

 - Follow the on-screen steps.

-## enablｅ Google 2-step verification and using an app-specific password for mutt.
+## enable Google 2-step verification and using an app-specific password for mutt.

 More detail: